Tuesday, September 16, 2025

 I decided to become a supporter of HWPL and Chairman ManHee Lee's peace initiatives because I also desire a world of peace for all posterity.

-Today I'd like to introduce an article regarding HWPL's 12th Anniversary of the Declaration of World Peace across the world :)
+Today I'd like to introduce an article regarding HWPL's Peace event in Madagascar

 [HWPL]